sass/migrator/test/migrators/README.md

 be a corresponding file in `output` with the migrated contents. `output` should not contain a file if it would not be changed by the migrator.

-If any warnings should be emitted by this migration, there should be an additional file called `log.txt` that contains the expected printed text.
+The migration's expected standard output should be included in a file named `log.txt`.
+Its standard error should be included in a file called `error.txt` if the migration fails, or `warning.txt` if it completes successfully.